osmandapp/web/main/docs/user/personal/osmand-cloud.md

 </Tabs>

 In the [Last Sync](#last-sync) section from the drop-down menu, tap any item to go to the Changes section.
 In this section, three tabs display all the changes available for editing.
-If the list is empty, it means that there have been no changes since the last synchronization.
+If the list is empty, it indicates that no changes have occurred since the last synchronization.

-- Each item in the Changes list contains information about the date and accurate time of the last synchronization, as well as two items for instantly downloading or uploading the relevant version.
+- Each item in the Changes list contains information about the date and accurate time of the last synchronization.
+It also includes options for instantly downloading or uploading the corresponding version.

 - *Downloading changes from the cloud storage will override local changes*.
 Accordingly, uploaded local data removes changes in the cloud version.

 ### Local and Cloud